ArenKDesai/Aren-s-Notes/graphics aliasing.md

 The world is continuous, but a computer is discrete.
-So how do we
+So how do we convert a continuous world of colors to a finite set of pixels/